 The main takeaway message here is: put yourself out there.
 You never know where or when you will meet the person who may be able to connect you with your next big opportunity.

-As mentioned already, networking is key in the Canadian job market.
+As mentioned already, networking is key in the Canadian job market, particularly if you’re looking to start a career in Canada.
 The key here is to keep your options open, and stay in touch with the people you meet.
 Follow up with your lecturers and teaching assistants (TAs) after you have finished their classes and send a follow-up email to anyone you meet at an event.
 If you undertake an internship, work placement, or volunteer opportunity as part of your study program, keep in touch with people from your workplace – they will remember the impact you made during your placement, and you could be first in line when an opportunity opens up.

 If you are going to a larger event or conference, consider getting some business cards made.
 Companies like Moo help you make professional-looking business cards with small minimum orders – if you are still a student, choose a simple text-based template and include your contact information and social network platforms only (it’s a good idea to use your non-university or non-college email address, in case someone tries to contact you after you have graduated when the address may no longer be active).
 Offering a business card to a new acquaintance will make you seem professional and prepared, and gives them the chance to reach out to you later without pressure.
 Feel free to ask for business cards as well.